-Section 2 of the bill would require that a city or county entering into a contract be responsible for a contract or failure to act under a contract.
-It also stipulates that no city or county would be authorized to enter into a contract that would indemnify or hold harmless against damages, injury, or death resulting from actions or failure to act of any party to a contract other than the governing body of a city or county.
+The bill would state it is public policy of Kansas for a contract entered into by a city or county governing body to restrict city or county responsibility for actions or failure to act under a contract.
+It would stipulate that no city or county would be authorized to enter into a contract that would indemnify or hold harmless against damages, injury, or death resulting from actions or failure to act of any party to a contract other than the governing body of a city or county or its officers or employees.